Back to all guides

 02

-The folded paper sleeve covers the office-looking metal and turns the clip into a paper tab, bookmark, or small decorative holder.
+The folded paper sleeve covers the office-looking metal and spreads some pressure so the clip feels like a paper tab, bookmark, or small decorative holder instead of bare wire.
+It buffers; it does not erase the pressure.

 03